-I have never read a Trollope before, of either the Anthony or Joanna variety – I am only just about old enough to remember how much people laughed at John Major when he said he liked to go to bed with a Trollope but until now that was not something I had ever done.
+I am only just about old enough to remember how much people laughed at John Major when he said he liked to go to bed with a Trollope but until now that was not something I had ever done, either of the Anthony or Joanna variety.
 So a new experience.
-One of his better known creations are the Barchester novels and around a decade and a half ago I heard a bit of Dr Thorne on the radio so though it is number 3 in the sequence, this was the one I was actually interested in reading.
-Also – the earlier ones seemed suspiciously like church politics which, let’s face it, there’s enough of right now in real life.
+One of Trollope’s better known creations are the Barchester novels and around a decade and a half ago I heard a bit of Dr Thorne on the radio so though it is number 3 in the sequence, it was this that I actually picked.
+Also – the earlier ones seemed suspiciously like church politics which, let’s face it, there’s enough of in real life.

 Flash forward twenty years – Dr Thorne has raised his niece as Mary Thorne even though she has no right to that last name.
 Mary has grown up sharing lessons with the daughters of the local Squire, Mr Gresham.
 Now, the Greshams of Greshambury are the Very Good Sort of Family except that they haven’t a bean to bless themselves with.
 Mr Gresham married the daughter of an Earl, Lady Arabella, and he has been forced to spend the rest of his married life trying to keep her in the style to which she is used, slowly bankrupting himself in the process.
 Strangely enough, Roger Scatcherd has made his fortune through railways since leaving prison and has been made a baronet along the way, but is still as common as muck and a total alcoholic.
 It is to him that the Greshams are heavily indebted, with Dr Thorne acting as intermediary.
 When the eldest and only Gresham son Frank comes of age, he is told very firmly by his mother that he Must Marry Money.
 Unfortunately, Frank has already fallen in love with Mary Thorne.

 |The Greshams haven’t a bean in the world.|